 If their hours have dropped then they may also be paying less childcare; if this is the case then where the average childcare costs decrease by more than £10 a week then they must report this to HMTC.

 But if their hours have dropped then may have dropped below the required level to receive Working Tax Credit.

 At the moment where someone's hours have dropped due to the Coronavirus, and this is a temporary measure. then they will be treated as working their normal hours.

 Childcare costs still being charged?

-Whilst many nurseries have closed due to the Coronavirus, they may still be asking for a retainer to be paid to keep the place open for the child.
+Any nurseries which have temporarily closed during the pandemic may still be asking for a retainer to be paid to keep the place open for the child.